BBVA/mist/README.md

 When you need to create complex Workflows and need to communicate different tools working together, maybe you need `MIST`.

-# Why is MIST
+# What is MIST

 `MIST` is a high level programming language for defining executions workflows easily.

-Ab execution is a command line tool you can invoke from `MIST`.
-They will connect the tools and manage executions and synchronization fo you.
+`MIST` is interpreted.
+So, you can use their command line interpreter for running `.mist` programs. `MIST` interpreter will create the workflow graph, execute each tool, manage executions and synchronization fo you.

 # Installing